baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 - The requests in the sub-array are executed in parallel.
 - The requests in the next array, if any, are executed only after all transactions in previous array are validated (how validation is done is described in next section).

-There is only one response from ICRC-112, which includes the results from individual request calls.
+There is only one response from ICRC-112, not separate responses for individual requests.
+The final response aggregates and includes the results from individual request calls.

 Please see an example below.
 ```js